Inspector Gadget (1983 TV series): Music

 The theme music was inspired by Edvard Grieg's movement "In the Hall of the Mountain King" and was composed by Shuki Levy.
 For many years, Levy had a partnership with his friend Haim Saban, with Levy composing the music and Saban running the business.
 Their record company, Saban Records, (now Saban Music Group) has provided music for many DiC cartoons and children's shows in the 1980s and 1990s, and is still running today.
 A soundtrack LP to accompany the series, named Inspecteur Gadget: Bande Originale de la Serie TV, was released in France in 1983 by Saban Records.
 Wagram Music made it available on online services such as Spotify and iTunes.
-An English-language soundtrack LP, entitled Inspector Gadget – The Music, was released in Australia in 1986 through ABC Records.
-While many of its tracks overlapped with those of the French LP, five tracks were exclusive to the Australian LP.

 In her book Robot Takeover: 100 Iconic Robots of Myth, Popular Culture & Real Life, Scissor Sisters singer Ana Matronic says she considers the theme music to be widely recognized around the world.
 The series was a "global hit" and its theme song became "iconic".
-However, she notes that copies of the original television soundtrack had become extremely rare by 2010.
+She notes that copies of the original television soundtrack had become extremely rare by 2010.

 Release

 Broadcast

 The original Inspector Gadget television series was the first production of DIC Entertainment intended for American television.
 The series first premiered as an exclusive pilot on December 4, 1982.
 On March 14, 1983, it was announced the series would be released in late 1983, consisting of 65 episodes.
 The earliest-known debut was on September 5, 1983, on WFSL-TV in Lansing, Michigan.
 According to the Syndication Leaders chart in Electronic Media issued on March 1, 1984, the series was renewed for a second season.
 On August 20, 1984, Television/Radio Age explained that the series was renewed for a second season due to its success, ordering 20 to 25 additional episodes.
 On October 15, 1984, Broadcasting Magazine announced that the second season would begin in September 1985.
 The second season debuted on September 30, 1985, and ended on November 13, 1985.

 Repeats of the series briefly appeared on CBS's Saturday morning cartoon lineup from 1991 to 1992.
 Nickelodeon also aired reruns of the show from October 1, 1987, until August 31, 1992, and again from November 4, 1996, until April 29, 2000.
-Internationally, it aired on various TV stations and remained in syndication into the late-1990s.
 Various stations, such as Global Television Network, and The Family Channel aired Inspector Gadget until the late-1990s.
-Inspector Gadget was seen on Qubo from August 31, 2019 until the channel's shutdown on February 28, 2021.
 It started rerunning on MeTV Toons on June 25, 2024, on its launch day.